-- all non-corporate Commonwealth entities (NCEs); and
+- non-corporate Commonwealth entities (NCEs)

 - Quick Reference Guide – Budget Paper No. 4 available on the Knowledge Management module of CBMS